 Child Custody Lawyers in Columbus, OH

-In the state of Ohio, child custody is normally allocated into one of two areas.
+According to family law in the state of Ohio, child custody is normally allocated into one of two areas.
 Some cases may have one parent designated as the “residential parent,” or sole custodian; while the court may order shared parenting or joint custody.

 Both shared parenting and a residential parent enjoy parental rights, but the residential parent is the one who holds the primary responsibilities and rights of the child while individuals involved in shared parenting share the responsibilities and rights of the child.